Market Entry FAST TRACK

 - Logistics coordination

-- Development of supply chain and warehousing concept
+- Development of supply chain and warehousing concepts

 - Delivery of goods to the final client in Russia